sifive/wake/share/doc/wake/logging.md

 ## What is Displayed to user on Wake Database Commands

-The `--verbose` and `--metadata` flags impact what is shown per-job by the database (`--last, --failed, --job`, etc) commands.
+When used with a database command (`--last, --failed, --job`, etc), the `--verbose` and `--metadata` flags impact what is shown per-job by the database.
-They do not impact which `Job`s information is shown for.
+They do not impact the selection of the `Job`s for which that information will be shown.

 The default behavior is to show stdout and stderr for each `Job` in an approximation to how they would be shown while executing the `Job`,